What I’m about to share with you is full of my own biases.

 Don’t believe anything I say without applying your own critical thinking and doing your own research.

-I say this because it’s important that you do your due diligence; choosing a resume writer is one of the most important career decisions you’ll ever make.
+I say this because it’s important that you do your due diligence.
+Choosing a resume writer is one of the most important career decisions you’ll ever make.

 - An ordinary resume writer will clip your wings, extinguish your hopes and make you look like every other candidate in the marketplace.

-I own and manage Arielle Careers.
+In the interest of total transparency, you need to know that I own and manage Arielle Careers.

 We are a personal branding agency that provides, among other things, resume writing services for senior managers, executives and board members.